 You might have to try multiple treatment options

 Depression is a complex condition, with multiple causes and many different symptoms.
 Sometimes a single treatment will target one or two of those, but not all of them.
 In that case, combining a few different treatments at once can make recovery more likely.
 For example, therapy and medication are often more effective when used together than either one on their own.

 If you’ve mostly tried therapy and medication, try making some lifestyle changes, like eating right and exercising or finding a new hobby.
 On the other hand, if you’ve avoided therapy and medication in the past, maybe it’s time to give them another look.

 Dealing with treatment-resistant depression

 If you’ve tried lots of different treatments for a long time and you still feel depressed, you might have treatment-resistant depression (TRD).
-If a doctor diagnoses you with TRD, it opens up some less common treatment options, like electroconvulsive therapy (ECT) or injectable mental health drugs.
+If a doctor diagnoses you with TRD, it opens up some less common treatment options, like electroconvulsive therapy (ECT) or injectable mental health drugs like ketamine.
 But there are other ways to keep fighting too:

 - Look for underlying causes.
 Sometimes depression is actually a sign of a deeper issue.
 If that’s the case, treating the depression is only treating the symptom, not the cause.
 Is there a medical condition that might be contributing?
 Have you had your thyroid and hormones checked?
 What about your environment—are you in a toxic relationship or a depressing job?